-The following chart shows the stark contrast of Singapore's stellar economic growth compared to its poor neighbour Malaysia
+The following chart shows the stark contrast of Singapore's stellar economic growth compared to its poor neighbour Malaysia:

-Furthermore, the property price boom in Singapore has created thousands of mom and pop's millionaires across the board, as most Singaporean citizens own at least an HDB flat.
-Singapore also has one of the lowest unemployment rates and mortgage interest rates in the world, with a stable job one can secure a 30-year home mortgage for as little as 1.xx%.
+Additionally, the property price boom in Singapore has created thousands of "mom and pop" millionaires across the board, with most Singaporean citizens owning at least one Housing Development Board (HDB) flat.
+The country boasts one of the world's lowest unemployment rates and mortgage interest rates.
+With a stable job, a person can secure a 30-year home mortgage for as little as 2.xx%.

 The following chart shows Singapore's overnight interest rates over the years: